-“The trustees of Lynchburg College were strong in their desire to honor Elliot and Rosel Schewel for two major reasons: for their wonderful role modeling as citizens of the world and for their support to the students, faculty, and staff of this institution,” President Kenneth Garren said.
+“The trustees of University of Lynchburg were strong in their desire to honor Elliot and Rosel Schewel for two major reasons: for their wonderful role modeling as citizens of the world and for their support to the students, faculty, and staff of this institution,” President Kenneth Garren said.
 “Rosel and Elliot Schewel have demonstrated superior leadership in trying to make this world a better place for all humanity.
 They have given of their time, energy, and personal resources to aid in providing exceptional educational experiences for our students.”
 During the ceremony, Dr. Garren noted, “Their fingerprints can be seen and felt in all corners of this campus.”

 For more than 40 years, the Schewels have been tireless advocates of LC and its advancement.
 Their largesse extends to support of the $12.5 million, 68,000-square-foot technology-based building that now bears their name.
 Elliot & Rosel Schewel Hall sets a high standard for communication, business and modern language facilities.
 The architecture combines gleaming glass, red brick, and white columns to match the traditional Georgian style of the campus, while projecting a futuristic look.
 Rosel Schewel served as a tri-chair of the Centennial Campaign and Elliot Schewel was co-chair of the Centennial Hall Committee.
 Both served on the Centennial Campaign Phase II Steering Committee.

 A graduate of E.C.
 Glass High School and Washington and Lee University, Elliot Schewel served on LC’s Board of Overseers from 1965 to 1991, and is an honorary life overseer.
 He established the Rosel Schewel Lecture in Education and Human Diversity in 1992 to honor his wife.
 In 1995, he retired after 20 years in the Virginia Senate, where he served as chairman of the Senate Education & Health Committee, and a member of the powerful Senate Finance Committee.
 He was not only one of the state’s most influential senators, he was also one of the most respected and effective.
-He received a doctorate of humane letters from Lynchburg College in 2000.
+He received a doctorate of humane letters from University of Lynchburg in 2000.

 “We really don’t think there’s anything more important than educating our children,” Elliot Schewel said.